PritishWadhwa/Crazy-Rummy/README.md

 -The value of each card is from 1-13

 -Player wins if:

-	 -he has a pure run while the computer doesn't if both have a pure run then the one with an impure run wins if the situation up-till now is the same for both player and computer, the one with lesser points win
+	 -he has a pure run while the computer doesn't

+	 -if both have a pure run then the one with an impure run wins

+	 -if the situation up-till now is the same for both player and computer, the one with lesser points win

 Else the game results in a draw